qubidu/expo-include-local-html-in-webview/README.md

 This is an example of how to include a local HTML file, that is bundled into an expo app inside a WebView using:

-- Expo (currently at SKD version 40)
+- Expo (currently at SDK version 40)
 - Typescript
 - ES6 imports